Mexico Geocoder Tool

 Use the Mexico Geocoder tool to assign address data to a spatial object so that you can pinpoint locations, display them on a map, and carry out geography-based analyses.

-- Use the drop-down controls to specify the following fields of the incoming data stream:
+- Use the drop-down controls to specify these fields of the incoming data stream:

 - Address or Street Name

 - Preserve input address field names: When checked, the original field names specified on the Input tab will be output from the tool.
 Left unchecked, the specified fields will be renamed to: Address, City, State, and ZIP.